-□ Click nd hold a makrer and move it toe the left or right.
-Markers always shows the current sample position within the marker flag.
-You can also see time information about the dedicated marker in the Info & Settings display on the left side of the WaveRobot window.
+☐ Click and hold a maker and move it to the left or right.
+Markers always show the current sample position within the marker flag.
+You can also see time information about the dedicated marker in the Info and Settings section.

 Another way to set markers is entering a direct value (as desired in Samples, seconds or as a Percentage).
-Rightclick on the marker flag to open a popup window where you easily can enter the desired value.
-Click OK to click value.
+Right-click on the marker flag to open a popup window where you easily can enter the desired value.
 Click OK to close the window.